QMTesting/qmtesting.github.io/_posts/2025-08-08-smoke-testing-how-to-techniques.md

 - Following major updates or bug fixes
 - As part of continuous integration workflows

+## Why Smoke Testing Matters:

+- It catches major issues before they escalate
+- It saves time by preventing unnecessary deep testing
+- It builds confidence in the development process

 ## The Goal of Smoke Testing:
 The goal of smoke testing is to quickly determine whether the most critical functions of a software build are working well enough to proceed with further, more detailed testing.